Our Imperishable Inheritance In Jesus

 An Invitation for You

-If you are not yet a Christian in the Bible way, ask God to make you a Christian now.
+If you are not yet a Christian in the Biblical way, ask God to make you a Christian now.
 If you are not sure, ask God the Spirit to make you certain now.
-Then you have a share in God’s richest blessings through Jesus.
+Then you have a share in God’s richest treasures through Jesus.
 “The Lord of all richly blesses all who call on Him.”2

 Our Inheritance in Jesus Cannot Perish

 Our Christian blessings are as undying, enduring, and perpetual as the Lord Himself.
-Everything on earth is in the process of decaying, rusting, or falling apart.
-Our houses, cars, and most things we own all wear out and break down.
-Our human bodies are feeble and frail also.
-Thankfully, Christians have been born again by God’s saving work that is ever-lasting, through God’s word that lives and endures forever.3 So our treasures in heaven with Christ can never be lost and they will never lose value.4
+Thankfully, Christians have been born again by God’s saving work that is ever-lasting, through God’s word that lives and endures forever.3 So our treasures in heaven with Christ can never be lost, and they will never lose value.4

-Peter’s words here were very encouraging to Jesus’ followers in the 1st century.
-In 64 AD, Nero the Roman emperor began fierce persecution of Christians.
-In Rome, Nero burned Christians alive.
-Peter’s first readers had already suffered much and Peter was preparing them for future “fiery trials.”
+Peter’s words above were very encouraging to Jesus’ followers in the 1st century.
+In 64 AD, Nero, the Roman emperor, began the fierce persecution of Christians, and some believers were burned alive.
+Peter’s first readers had already suffered much, and Peter was preparing them for future “fiery trials.”

-Even today (2020), The Pew Research Center reports that over 75% of the world’s population lives in areas with severe religious restrictions, and many Christians suffer under that.
+Even today, the Pew Research Center reports that over 75% of the world’s population lives in areas with severe religious restrictions, and many Christians suffer under that.
 The United States Department of State reports that Christians in more than 60 countries face persecution from their governments or surrounding neighbors simply because of their allegiance to Jesus.
 Christians are imprisoned, tortured, raped, and killed because of their attachment to Christ.
 Many have their homes and other assets seized by persecutors.

-Recently, Hurricane Hanna hit Texas, Mexico, Cuba, Haiti, and the Dominican Republic causing fatalities and property damage.
+In addition, natural disasters are on the rise.
+Recently, hurricanes hit Texas, Mexico, Cuba, Haiti, and the Dominican Republic, causing fatalities and property damage.
 Hurricane Harvey hit Houston in 2017 and caused at least 107 confirmed deaths and $125 billion in property damage.
 Surely all Christians need reminding that our Christian salvation is imperishable because everything else can be taken away from us.

 Myths of the Imperishable

-Praise the Lord that in changing times, we trust the unchanging God.
-The Lord is King for ever and ever.
-He will never perish and He will never forget the needy.
-The hope of the afflicted will never perish.
-Blessed are Jesus’ meek followers, for they will inherit a new heaven and a new earth, where righteousness dwells.6
+We praise You, Lord, that in changing times, we have the unchanging God on our side.
+You are King forever and ever.
+You will never perish and You will never forget the needy.
+The hope of Your afflicted ones will never perish.
+We are blessed to be Jesus’ meek followers, for we will inherit a new heaven and a new earth, where righteousness dwells.
+Amen.6

 To be continued